NolanBowen-Berkeley/noltech-hub/README.md

 **This build ships with generated sample data, not a live market feed.**

-The private version this was derived from got its lot listings and sold-price comparables by scraping auction sites through a bot-detection-evading proxy.
-That code isn't here — it violated those sites' terms of service, and it broke every time their markup changed, silently.

 What's here instead is a **provider interface**.
 Everything the pipeline knows about the outside world comes through one of two small contracts, and swapping the implementation is a config change: